-CHICAGO (October 3, 2017) – The JAMA Network will launch a new online general medical journal, JAMA Network Open, in early 2018.
+CHICAGO (October 3, 2017) – The JAMA Network will launch a new online general medical journal, JAMA Network Open, in 2018.
 The new journal will publish peer-reviewed fully open access clinical research across all medical disciplines.

 Open access is free, immediate, online availability of research articles that permits others to access, read, and re-use the content.